Vesztex/donkeycar/docs/buggy.md

 ## Updates
-1. Installed hall effect sensor underneath the build plate which now reads the outrunner magnets directly.
+1. Installed a bipolar latching hall effect sensor underneath the build plate which now reads the outrunner magnets directly.
 This increases the resolution by a lot.
 I have now 630 ticks per meter.
    ![odometer](./assets/odometer.jpeg)